Volvo EX30 (2025) review: user unfriendliness guaranteed

 The small battery charges at a max of 134kW, the big, 153kW – both of these bring a 10-80% charge down under 30 minutes.
 A full charge from a home wallbox will take around 12 hours for the larger battery.

-These are all – unsurprisingly – very similar stats to the EX30’s platform-mates.
+These are all – unsurprisingly – very similar stats to the EX30’s platform mates.
 Performance figures are obviously quite similar too.
 Curiously, the Single Motor model will do 0-62mph in 5.7 seconds with the smaller battery or 5.3 with the larger battery, despite power and torque stats being identical between the two.
 Seems like Volvo’s punishing drivers for being cheapskates.
 The Twin Motor Performance will do 0-62mph in a frankly daft 3.6 seconds, making it the fastest-accelerating Volvo ever.

 How does the Volvo EX30 drive?

 Performance follows the typical small EV template.
 Put your foot down in the Single Motor car and you set off swiftly and with minimal drama.
 It’s quick off the line and has more than enough performance to make motorways and country road overtakes effortless, plus its RWD chassis minimises the aggressive wheel-scrabbling you often get from front-driven rivals such as the Kia Niro EV.
+The 49kWh car is plenty fast enough, while the 64kWh starts edging into the excessive, even with one motor.

 Volvo EX30 - Tom Wiltshire driving

 There’s a one-pedal driving mode which we didn’t find nearly strong enough, with minimal deceleration from speed and a very gentle braking effect in town.
 We’d like to see this dialled up to make city slicking a true one-pedal affair.
+Range is predictably way worse in the real world, making the 64kWh battery a tempting choice.
+Our standard range test car wouldn’t even hit 150 miles on a mix of A roads, dual carriageways and motorways.
+The bigger battery version should easily top 200.

 What about the interior?

 It’s quite nice, though some aspects are decidedly un-Volvo.
 First, the good.
 It’s light, airy and spacious in here for the front seat passengers, with Volvo’s Scandi-minimalist vibe translating over well.
 Material choices are interesting and largely do away with swathes of piano black plastic, plus there are numerous nice touches.
 Volvo’s used plenty of recycled materials in here, with carpet made from 100% recycled PET bottles and floor mats made from fishing nets.
+The metal door handles also look and feel terrific.

 We adore the loading dimensions diagram on the tailgate, helping you know if that IKEA haul will fit before you have to embarrassingly unload it back onto the trolley.
 It’s a small SUV, though, so you’ll have to accept the limitations of a 318-litre boot and limited rear seat space for adults.